 Inventory, lb : 0

 Considered one of the sweetest varieties in the melon family, the Crenshaw is a hybrid cross between the Casaba melon and the Persian melon.
 There are two types of Crenshaw melons: green and white.
 The white variety is the most common as it is sunburn resistant.
-The Crenshaw is a member of the Cucurbitaceae family and a modern crossbreed of the inodorus group of melons is called winter melons and includes the Crenshaw, honeydew, Casaba, Santa Claus, Persian and Juan Canary.
-These melons are generally larger melons, take longer to grow and have better shelf-lives than summer melon varieties.
-What they often lack compared to summer melons is fragrance.
+The Crenshaw is a member of the Cucurbitaceae family and a modern crossbreed of the inodorus group of melons.
+Melons in the inodorus group are generally larger melons, take longer to grow and have better shelf-lives than summer melon varieties.
+What they often lack compared to other melons is fragrance.

 Crenshaw melons are similar to a cantaloupe in color and flavor and may be used similarly.
 They are often simply eaten raw, but are full-flavored and sturdy enough to be cooked.
 Fresh Crenshaw can be used as a breakfast fruit and as a salad ingredient.
 The Crenshaw may also be used as an ingredient in cold soups and desserts.
 Seer the melons in a hot pan to caramelize their natural sugar content or grill on a fruit skewer with pineapple and mango.
 Crenshaw melons pair well with fresh mozzarella, lime, mint, almonds and white wine.
 Once ripe uncut Casaba melon will keep at room temperature for up to a week.
 Refrigerate cut up melon in a sealed container up to three days.

 Crenshaw melons grow in temperate and warm regions throughout the Mediterranean and the Americas.
 These melons also grow well in desert regions during the off-season of spring and fall.
 Their parent melon, the Persian, is native to Turkey and Iran.
 Crenshaw melons are known as one of the more delicate melons, thus handling is difficult and shipping is limited.

 Recipes that include Crenshaw Melon.
 One is easiest, three is harder.